Wisconsin rocketeers fly high in Paris

-The Stewart V, a rocket built by a student team from Madison West High School in Wisconsin, rose above the competition to take top honors at the Team America Rocketry Challenge in Virginia on May 18.
-It bested rockets from the top 101 teams from 25 states, winning the $20,000 top prize for its student builders.
+It was a stellar journey for the team from Madison West High School in Wisconsin, who took the U.S. national championship at the Team America Rocketry Challenge in Virginia on May 18.
+Their home-built rocket, the Stewart V, bested rockets from the top 101 teams from 25 states in the nationals, winning the $20,000 top prize for its student builders.

-“This feels amazing,” said team Captain Jacob Mello.
+“This feels amazing,” said team Captain Jacob Mello shortly after winning the U.S. title.
 “We really didn’t know each other well at the beginning of the year, but we became friends and pulled together as a team.”

 Over the past seventeen years, more than 80,000 students have participated in the Team America Rocketry Competition; but this year, the organizers took the competition to new heights.
-This year’s contest honored the 50th anniversary of the Apollo moon landing, with TARC implementing new requirements for the May 18 National Fly-Off.
+The 2019 contest honored the 50th anniversary of the Apollo moon landing, with TARC implementing new requirements for the May 18 National Fly-Off.

 “Apollo 11 showed what was scientifically possible through teamwork, ingenuity and problem-solving skills,” said Raytheon Chairman and CEO Tom Kennedy.
 “In their own way, the TARC competitors also learned this valuable lesson.
 It’s a lesson they can use throughout their studies, and in careers that have the promise to further push the bounds of what’s possible in science, technology, engineering, and mathematics.”